eldang/osm_export_import/README.md

 * `-v` gives you verbose output.
 I recommend using this when running the command interactively, and not when scheduling it.
 * `-f shp` will produce shapefiles instead of Spatialite.
 * If exporting a province with a non-unique name, add `-pcfn countryname` to specify which country you want.
+* If calling this from a cron job, you may need to specify the working directory, which you can do with the `-w` option.
 * If for some reason you need to combine geographies from more than one set of imported OSM tables, you can simply turn the `database-prefix` argument into a comma-separated list, like: `./export.py africa,south-america province mwanza malawi-mwanza2 -pcfn malawi -v`.

 ### batch_export.py